trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

 **My thoughts:** Choose k elems randomly from an infitite stream can be tricky.
 We should simplify this question, find the pattern and then generalize the solution.
 So, let's first think about how to randomly get one element from the stream:

-As the input stream can be arbitrarily large, our solution must get calculate the chosen element on the fly.
+As the input stream can be arbitrarily large, our solution must be able to calculate the chosen element on the fly.
 So here comes the strategy:

 ```
 When consume the i-th element: